Copper Criteria

 Roll Over (360 Degrees)

-Dog starts in a down and rolls over 360 degrees.
+Dog starts in a down and rolls over 360 degrees, so a full body turn.

 Roll Over onto Side

-Dog starts in a down and rolls just onto their side.
+Dog starts in a down and rolls onto either side.

 Room Familiarisation

-Show that your dog is familiar with the names of at least two different rooms of the house (i.e., send to kitchen, send to bedroom).
+Show that your dog is familiar with the names of at least 2 different rooms of the house (i.e., send to kitchen, send to bedroom).

 Send to Raised Platform